 The D/d principle also applies to slings bent around corners.

 In this case, the diameter of the curvature of the sling as it bends around the corner of the object to be lifted must be determined.
-For many applications, special fittings such as pipe sections are placed on the corners of the object to ensure a large enough diameter of curvature for the sling so as not to reduce the sling efficiency too greatly.
+Protection shall be used where necessary to protect the load and the sling from damage.
+In addition, for slings bent around corners, the corners of the load shall be rounded, for example pipe sections or commercially available blocks designed for that purpose, to provide a minimum D/d ratio of one to one.